ChitraSatyaLahariPatnala/Zomato_Performance_Analysis_PowerBI/README.md

 - **Category-wise performance** (Veg, Non-Veg, Others)
 - **User analysis** by age and gender
 - **City-level breakdown** of sales and ratings
 - Year-over-year trends for better decision-making

+ ##  Dataset
+Due to GitHub’s file size limit, the dataset files are stored on Google Drive.
+- [Download Dataset Here]